 This material is for information only.
 The information provided in this material is solely for the user's information and convenience and, while thought to be accurate and functional, it is provided without warranty of any kind.
-The Crown, its agents, employees or contractors will not be liable to you for any damages, director indirect, arising out of your use of the information contained in this material.
+The Crown, its agents, employees or confractors will not be liable to you for any damages, direct or indirect, arising out of your use of the information contained in this material.
 If in doubt with respect to any information contained within this material, or for confirmation of legal requirements, please refer to the current edition of the Occupational Health and Safety Act, Regulation and Code or other applicable legislation.
-Further, if there is any inconsistency or conflict between any of the information contained in this material and the applicable legislation, the legislative requirement, the legislative requirement shall prevail.
-This material is current to April 2022.
+Further, if there is any inconsistency or conflict between any of the information contained in this material is current to October 2021.
 The law is constantly changing with new legislation, amendments to existing legislation, and decisions from the courts.
 It is important that you keep yourself informed of the current law.
 This material may be used, reproduced, stored or transmitted for non-commercial purposes.
 The source of this material must be acknowledged when publishing or issuing it to others.
 This material is not to be used, reproduced, stored or transmitted for commercial purposes without written permission from the Government of Alberta.